Paying rent in SDA

 You do not have to pay more than 30 days’ rent in advance.

-If you have a residential tenancy agreement (short-term or long-term lease)
+If you have a residential rental agreement (short-term or long-term lease)

 You do not have to pay more than 14 days' rent in advance if you pay your rent weekly.

-If you pay your rent fortnightly or monthly, you do not have to pay more than one month's rent in advance, unless the weekly rent is more than:
+If you pay your rent fortnightly or monthly, you do not have to pay more than one month’s rent in advance, unless the weekly rent is more than $900.

 Reasonable rent contribution (RRC)

-The NDIS Rules say providers can get reasonable rent contribution (RRC) from you.
-This applies to the SDA residency agreement and Residential tenancy agreements.
+If you are an SDA recipient under the NDIS, the NDIS rules say that providers can get a reasonable rent contribution (RRC) from you.
+This condition applies to the SDA residency agreement and residential rental agreements.

 If you receive the disability support pension, your RRC cannot be more than:

-• 25 per cent of the basic rate of the disability support pension
+• 25% of the basic rate of the disability support pension

-• plus 25 per cent of any pension supplement you receive
+• plus 25% of any pension supplement you receive

-• plus 25 per cent of any youth disability supplement you receive
+• plus 25% of any youth disability supplement you receive

 • plus all Commonwealth rent assistance you receive.